TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 .. function:: getclasstree(classes, unique=False)

    Arrange the given list of classes into a hierarchy of nested lists.
-Where a nested list appears, it contains classes derived from the class whose entry immediately precedes the list.
-Each entry is a 2-tuple containing a class and a tuple of its base classes.
-If the *unique* argument is true, exactly one entry appears in the returned structure for each class in the given list.
+Where a nested list appears, it contains classes derived kutoka the kundi whose entry immediately precedes the list.
+Each entry is a 2-tuple containing a kundi and a tuple of its base classes.
+If the *unique* argument is true, exactly one entry appears in the returned structure for each kundi in the given list.
 Otherwise, classes using multiple inheritance and their descendants will appear multiple times.